 Select a domain for a Custom Vision project

 From the settings tab of your project on the Custom Vision web portal, you can select a model domain for your project.
-You'll want to choose the domain that's closest to your scenario.
+You'll want to choose the domain that's closest to your use case scenario.
 If you're accessing Custom Vision through a client library or REST API, you'll need to specify a domain ID when creating the project.
-You can get a list of domain IDs with Get Domains, or use the table below.
+You can get a list of domain IDs with Get Domains.
+Or, use the table below.

 The General[A1] and General[A2] domains can be used for a broad set of scenarios and are optimized for accuracy.
 Use the General[A2] model for better inference speed and shorter training time.
 For larger datasets, you may want to use General[A1] to render better accuracy than General[A2], though it requires more training and inference time.
 The General model requires more inference time than both General[A1] and General[A2].